zanuka/leaderport-core-ui/README.md

 - **Vue3 + Composition API**: Leveraging the latest Vue features for efficient, scalable component design.
 - **Pinia**: State management solution for Vue, providing a smooth and reactive data flow.
 - **PiniaColada**: additional layer that works on top of Pinia, specifically focusing on data fetching and caching.
-Inspired by React Query but designed to work seamlessly with Pinia and Vue 3. data flow with additional features like automatic persistence and simplified setup.
+Inspired by React Query but designed to work seamlessly with Pinia and Vue 3.
+Data flow with additional features like automatic persistence and simplified setup.
 - **Vite**: Next-generation front-end tooling for fast development and optimized production builds.
 - **TypeScript**: Enhancing code quality and developer experience with static typing.
 - **Tailwind CSS**: Utility-first CSS framework for creating a responsive, customizable UI.